ben-sb/AdidasMonitor/README.md

 * webhook - your Discord webhook
 * refresh_time - how often to refresh (in seconds)
 * products - list of JSON objects to monitor, each with region and PID (note only Adidas UK, US and CA are supported currently)
-* sms_sid - your Twilio SID
+* sms_sid - your Twilio SID (leave as null if not using SMS support)
-* sms_auth - your Twilio auth token
+* sms_auth - your Twilio auth token (leave as null if not using SMS support)
-* twilio_number - the phone number you got from Twilio
+* twilio_number - the phone number you got from Twilio (leave as null if not using SMS support)
-* your_number - your phone number
+* your_number - your phone number (leave as null if not using SMS support)

 ## To Run